 - Avoid serving rare red meat to your German customers!

-- Highlight your cakes and fruit tarts: these are the desserts towards which the Germans are oriented the most.
+- Highlight your cakes and fruit tarts: the Germans are oriented the most towards these desserts

 - The meal, especially on vacation, is for the Germans a privileged break time.
 Let them take their time and ask regularly about their satisfaction during the meal.